Albanian Mosque, Carlton North

 The Albanian Mosque (Xhami shqiptare), also known as the Albanian Australian Islamic Society Mosque and Carlton Mosque, is a mosque located in Carlton North, a suburb of inner Melbourne, Victoria, Australia.
 The building contains a minaret, and community facilities.
 Associated with the Albanian Australian community, the mosque is owned by and the centre of the Albanian Australian Islamic Society (AAIS) of Victoria, whose membership numbers some 1000 people.
-Built in the late 1960s, the mosque is the oldest in Melbourne and listed on the Victorian Heritage Register.
+Construction began in the mid 1960s and was completed by 1969.
+The mosque is the oldest in Melbourne and listed on the Victorian Heritage Register.

 History

 Following the Second World War, Muslim immigrants such as Albanians migrated to Victoria and found the state lacking Islamic infrastructure.
 Makeshift mosques belonging to previous Melbourne Muslims existed decades before, often an adapted small room for religious services, but none were long lasting.

 In 1961, Muslim immigrants formed the Islamic Society of Victoria (ISV) to cater for their religious needs, with Albanians comprising its largest number of donors.
 ISV members met in an adapted small house on 1008 Drummond Street, Carlton that served for a brief period as a mosque, becoming the centre for its Islamic Community of Carlton association and of Muslim life.
 In 1963, the Albanian community established an organisation named the Albanian Australian Islamic Society (AAIS).

 By the late 1960s, Albanians in Melbourne travelled far to the Albanian mosque in Shepparton, Victoria for Bajram (Eid al-Fitr and Eid al-Adha) celebrations and Muslim burial services (janaza).
 Due to wide geographical distances between both Albanian communities, phone calls were expensive and telegrams sent only when a death occurred.
 The situation motivated the Melbourne Albanian community, who by that time were to varying degrees financially established to build a mosque within the city.

-Fundraising was successfully undertaken by AAIS with one of its founders, Memet Zuka, a community leader seeking and receiving donations from Muslim, Catholic and Orthodox members of the Albanian community.
+Fundraising was successfully undertaken by AAIS with one of its founders, Memet Zyka, a community leader seeking and receiving donations from Muslim, Catholic and Orthodox members of the Albanian community.
 AAIS purchased a property at 765 Drummond Street, Carlton.
 It contained a Victorian period two story house, previously the home of past Victorian Police Commissioner Thomas O'Callaghan, and an adjacent large empty plot of land.
 The initial design of the mosque building was square with brownish bricks.
 Construction began in 1967 and finished in 1969.

 The mosque since its establishment, apart from being a centre for Albanian religious and cultural activities has also provided assistance to other communities.
 For instance, Albanians in the 1970s shared their mosque with newly arriving Turkish immigrants, becoming at the time an important centre for the Turkish Australian community.
 Other arrivals, such as students from Southeast Asian countries (Brunei, Indonesia and Malaysia) received assistance from the mosque.
 In the 1970s and 1980s, a Muslim Palestinian volunteer at the mosque, Omar Hallak taught the Quran and Arabic language.